-He has a B.A. in political science and is a member of the National Honor Society Phi Kappa Phi, and, as a student, was a member of the political honor society Pi Sigma Alpha and the California junior college honor society Alpha Gamma Sigma.
-He is a member of Sons of the American Revolution, is a 44 year member of the United States Naval Institute, and was a Lieutenant, junior grade, in the U.S. Coast Guard .
+He has a B.A. in political science from California State University at Long Beach, is a member of the National Honor Society Phi Kappa Phi, and, as a student, was a member of the political honor society Pi Sigma Alpha and the California junior college honor society Alpha Gamma Sigma.
+He is a member of Sons of the American Revolution, is a 46 year member of the United States Naval Institute, and was a Lieutenant, junior grade, in the U.S. Coast Guard .
 While employed at the University of Washington he conducted a course in Creative Thinking at the University's Experimental College.

 Additional biographical information is in the link section to Abduction and